-Cloud computing is a fundamental shift from traditional client/server or tier architecture which lays emphasis on effective utilization of IT infrastructure, reduction in operational cost and optimum customer satisfaction thus helping the enterprise in increased profits with satisfied customers.
+Cloud computing is a fundamental shift from traditional client/server or tier architecture which lays emphasis on effective utilization of IT infrastructure, reduction in operational cost, and optimum customer satisfaction thus helping the enterprise in increased profits with satisfied customers.

-There are many security issues than the traditional “authentication & authorization, integrity, consistency, backup & recovery” which might turn out to be abuse of technology, if not considered.
+There are many security issues than the traditional “authentication & authorization, integrity, consistency, backup & recovery” which might turn out to be an abuse of technology, if not considered.

 The modern issues are as follows